 In case the wee beasties still manage to sneak a sip of your claret despite your best efforts with these mosquito repellers, we have included ideas for bite remedies as well.

 The LifeSystems Portable Mosquito Killer is a small, battery-powered mosquito repellent device that kills mosquitoes dead in their tracks.
+It is probably the best indoor insect killer.
 We have used these since 2013 when we travelled to Africa, and since then in many countries in Asia and Central America.
 I cannot recall ever being bitten in a room when one is switched on.
 Where the mozzies have dared to stage an invasion, I have found some of them dead on the floor the next morning.

 How does it work?